 We’re not 5 years old any more.
 When we smash one of Grandma’s vases, we own up to it and say sorry rather than hiding the broken glass in the cat litter tray.
 Honesty and humility are just as important in business.

 We all make mistakes: Emails get sent to the wrong recipients, return phone calls get forgotten, packages get lost.
-So long as you are only making occasional mistakes, the customers on the receiving end will generally understand… so long as you respond properly.
+If you are only making occasional mistakes, the customers on the receiving end will generally understand… so long as you respond properly.
 For example, avoid;

 - Adamantly denying any knowledge when the mistake was as clear as day.